 This policy also applies to any individual who has declared their income on Line 30300 of their spouse’s income tax return but who is noted in the CRA data as someone who “did not file” (as may happen in the case of divorce, separation, or an error in filing or processing a tax return).

-Spouse in a residential care facility
+Spouse in a long-term care facility

 The net income of both spouses is automatically included in a family’s net income amount.
-However, if a family experiences financial difficulty because one spouse is moved to a licensed residential care facility (where they are covered under PharmaCare Plan B), the family can request an income review.
+However, if a family experiences financial difficulty because one spouse is moved to a licensed long-term care facility (where they are covered under PharmaCare Plan B), the family can request an income review.

 The request for an income review must be made before the end of the benefit year for which reassessment is needed.